-Terre des hommes has developed FACET, a digital tool to evaluate water, sanitation and hygiene conditions and services in healthcare institutions and schools.
+Terre des hommes has developed FACET, a digital tool for assessing water, sanitation and hygiene conditions and services in care institutions, schools and detention centres.

 Our impact